How to turn company expertise into a recognizable body of thought

 Not every article needs to be converted into a peer-reviewed paper.
 The reader does not require a methodology section to understand a practical recommendation.
 But the reader does need enough context to see that the recommendation came from somewhere more substantial than the need to publish on Thursday.

-A trusted company makes strong claims when the evidence is strong, qualifies them when it is not, and treats the distinction as part of the value it provides.
+The point is that credibility arises from showing the audience how the company knows what it claims to know.
+A trusted company makes strong claims when the evidence is strong, qualifies them when it's not, and treats the distinction as part of the value it provides.

 In a market that is crowded with vacuous claims, intellectual honesty can look awfully authoritative.